coltonbooth/CoreChainDB/docs/root/source/installation/node-setup/deploy-a-machine.md

 <!---
 Copyright © 2020 Interplanetary Database Association e.V.,
-BigchainDB and IPDB software contributors.
+corechaindb and IPDB software contributors.
 SPDX-License-Identifier: (Apache-2.0 AND CC-BY-4.0)
 Code is Apache-2.0 and docs are CC-BY-4.0
 --->

-# Deploy a Machine for Your BigchainDB Node
+# Deploy a Machine for Your corechaindb Node

-The first step is to deploy a machine for your BigchainDB node.
+The first step is to deploy a machine for your corechaindb node.
 It might be a virtual machine (VM) or a real machine, for example, an EC2 on AWS or a droplet on Digital Ocean.
 If you follow this simple deployment template, all your node's